kyma-project/kyma/docs/kyma/04-05-use-your-own-domain.md

     az network dns record-set txt add-record -n "_acme-challenge.$SUB_DOMAIN" -g $RS_GROUP -z $DNS_DOMAIN --value $TXT_VALUE
     ```

-6. Go back to the first console, wait about 2 minutes and press **Enter**.
+6. Go back to the first console, wait for about 2 minutes and press **Enter**.

 7. Export the certificate and the key as environment variables.
 Run these commands: